Meats and Sausages

 Fish Sausages

-There was research done on making fermented fish sausages and the customer acceptance in order of preference follows below:
+There was research done on making fermented fish sausages, and the customer acceptance in order of preference follows below:

-• Fish-pork, the highest score.
+- Fish-pork, the highest score.

-• Fish-beef.
+- Fish-beef.

-• Fish-chicken.
+- Fish-chicken.

 The benefits of making sausages from fish:

-• Cheap raw material.
+- Cheap raw material.

-• Easy to process.
+- Easy to process.

-• All varieties can be used, including de-boned meat.
+- All varieties can be used, including de-boned meat.

-• Healthy product.
+- Healthy product.

 The disadvantages of making sausages from fish:

-• Fish contain little myoglobin so treating white fish with sodium nitrite will not produce a pink color so typical in regular sausages.
+- Fish contain little myoglobin, so treating white fish with sodium nitrite will not produce a pink color so typical in regular sausages.

-It is no secret that Japanese are masters in fish preparation.
-In addition to known fish as tuna or mackerel, whale, shark and many exotic species are served as well.
-Puffer fish or sea urchin may not appeal to Western consumer, but are elegantly prepared and served in Japan.
-The Japanese fish paste “kamaboko” was eaten by Japanese since ancient times and fish trimmings in aspic have been always popular.
-They were some studies, carried in 1925 on fish sausages, but manufacturing on a large scale, never materialized.
-In 1938, Dr. W. Shimizu researched preparing ham from tuna meat, but the product never took off.
-Those early attempts were not successful, most likely because they did not go well with the rice.
+It is no secret that the Japanese are masters in fish preparation.
+In addition to known fish such as tuna or mackerel, whale, shark and many exotic species are also served.
+Pufferfish or sea urchins may not appeal to Western consumers, but are elegantly prepared and served in Japan.
+The Japanese fish paste “kamaboko” has been eaten by the Japanese since ancient times, and fish trimmings in aspic have always been popular in Japan. in Poland.
+At Christmas, carp in aspic is served in Poland and fried eel in Italy.

 There are three types of products made from fish:

-• Finely comminuted sausages in small diameter casings.
+- Finely comminuted sausages in small diameter casings.

-• Fish hams made in casings of large diameter.
+- Fish hams made in casings of large diameter.

-• Fish jellies.
+- Fish jellies.

 Fish Sausage Manufacturing Process

-A typical composition of a fish sausage is as follows: 67-68% water, 14-15% protein, 5-6% fat and 8-9% starch.
+A typical composition of a fish sausage is as follows: 67-68% water, 14-15% protein, 5-6% fat, and 8-9% starch.

 A general example of a fish sausage follows below: